 Profile | firstname.lastname@example.org

-Alan Moore is the assistant director of the Master of Education in Education Policy program.
+Alan Moore is the associate director of the Master of Education in Education Policy program.
 He has a background in K-12 teaching, youth development and public policy analysis.
 He taught in the District of Columbia Public Schools and has managed counselors at the Golden State YMCA in Visalia, California.
 Moore has also contributed to various Washington education policy initiatives, including early development work surrounding the King County Best Starts for Kids levy, and has conducted policy research for the special needs coalition Seneca Family of Agencies.
 He earned his master’s in education policy from the University of Washington.